xbeat/Machine-Learning/README.md

 Introduction to Linear Discriminant Analysis (LDA)

 Linear Discriminant Analysis is a powerful technique for dimensionality reduction and classification.
 It aims to find a linear combination of features that best separates two or more classes of objects or events.
 LDA is particularly useful when dealing with multi-class classification problems and can be implemented from scratch using Python.

+## Customizing Django Model Managers

+Custom Model Managers in Django

+Custom model managers in Django allow you to extend the default query functionality for your models.
+They provide a way to encapsulate complex queries and add custom methods to your model's manager.

 ## Physics-Informed Neural Networks for Quantum Wave Functions